How to Become a Psychiatric Nurse

 Step 2.
 Earn your RN License

 Step 3.
-Earn your Certification in Psychiatric Nursing
+Earn a Psychiatric Nursing Certification

 - Practiced the equivalent of 2 years full-time as a registered nurse.